Arnav3094/Zeal-Chatbot/README.md

 # Zeal-Chatbot

-This Chatbot App is a SwiftUI-based application that leverages Natural Language Processing (NLP), OpenAI's GPT-4.0 mini API, and efficient caching mechanisms to help users discover restaurants based on various criteria such as cuisine, location, and popular dishes.
+This Chatbot App is a SwiftUI-based application that leverages Natural Language Processing (NLP), OpenAI's GPT-4o-mini API, and efficient caching mechanisms to help users discover restaurants based on various criteria such as cuisine, location, and popular dishes.
 It intelligently processes real-world, messy JSON data to extract relevant details and provide fast, accurate, and personalized recommendations.

 ---